-What nursing homes and other long-term care facilities do not want you to know is that bedsores are easily preventable.
+Some of the most horrific injuries nursing home residents can get are bedsores.
+What nursing homes don’t want you to know is that bedsores are easily preventable.
 Pressure ulcers are easier to prevent than they are to treat.
-We firmly believe that no elderly person in a nursing home or long-term care facility should have to suffer with the pain and discomfort of bedsores.
-One of the easiest steps that nursing homes and long-term care facilities can employ to prevent bedsores is to simply have residents change positions frequently and consistently, inspect elderly resident’s skin daily, ensure that residents are obtaining proper nutrition, and provide pressure reducing beds, wheelchairs, and cushions.
+We firmly believe that no person in a nursing home or long-term care facility should have to suffer with the pain and discomfort of bedsores.
+Facilities are required to turn and reposition residents to avoid bedsores developing.
+They are also supposed to check resident’s skin daily, ensure they are getting proper nutrition, and treat sores promptly.

 Bedsores Are Preventable and Unacceptable

 Bedsores are also known as “decubitus ulcers,” “pressure injuries,” and “pressure ulcers.”
-They are a localized area of dead tissue that develops when soft tissue is compressed for a prolonged period of time between an external surface, such as a bed, chair, or other parts of the body, and a bony portion of the body.
-The most common areas of the body where bedsores develop are on or around the elbows, the hip bone, ankles, knees, and the lower back and tailbone areas.
+They are an area of dead skin that develops from soft tissue pressing against a bed or chair for a long period of time.
+The most common areas where bedsores develop are on the lower back and tailbone, hip bones, elbows, ankles, and knees.

 Bedsores are Painful

-The medical literature (and patients themselves) report that pressure sores, regardless of the age or health of the patient, are painful.
+There is no question that pressure sores, regardless of the age or health of the patient, are painful.
 Bedsores are dead tissue – in most cases, to be treated properly, this necrotic tissue must be removed.
 This process is known as “debridement” and it is often long and painful.
-So, not only are the pressure ulcers themselves painful, but many times the treatment is itself painful.
+Not only are the bedsores themselves painful, but usually the treatment is also painful.